In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection

 \subsection{Data Distribution}

-The distributions of data play a crucial role in this work as we aim to study a number of SSL techniques in ID and OOD settings.
-Therefore we analyze the three different datasets, namely Chapman, PTB-XL, and Ribeiro, in terms of data distributions to understand the relative relationships.
-To this end, we use a pre-trained model to process every sample $x^{D_1}_{i}$ from dataset $D_1$ and produce their respective outputs $y^{D_1}_{i}$ as illustrated in Figure~\ref{fig:data_distribution_framework}.
+The distributions of data play a crucial role in this study, as we aim to investigate various SSL techniques in both ID and OOD settings.
+To achieve this goal, we thoroughly analyze the three datasets used in this study, namely Chapman, PTB-XL, and Ribeiro, with a focus on their data distributions.
+This analysis allows us to comprehend the relationships between these datasets and gain insights into their relative characteristics.

+To perform this analysis, we use a pre-trained model to process every sample $x^{D_1}_{i}$ from a dataset ($D_1$) and produce their respective outputs $y^{D_1}_{i}$ as illustrated in Figure~\ref{fig:data_distribution_framework}.
 Similarly, samples $x^{D_2}_{i}$ from $D_2$ are passed through the same model to produce $y^{D_2}_{i}$.
-Dimensionality reduction is then applied on the resulting outputs ($y^{D_1}_{i}$ and $y^{D_2}_{i}$) using the UMAP method \cite{mcinnes2018umap}.
-If the UMAP distributions of both datasets have overlaps, the samples from $D_1$ and $D_2$ can be considered ID.
-Conversely, if some parts of the UMAP distributions are not overlapped, they are considered OOD.
-As shown in Figure~\ref{fig:data_distribution_framework}, the blue dots from $D_1$ are quite far from the orange dots from $D_2$, indicating that these two datasets are out-of-distribution with respect to each other.
+This approach of using the outputs to determine the dataset distributions has been previously employed in other studies as well~\cite{hendrycks2016baseline, wang2022vim, zhang2023decoupling}.
+Dimensionality reduction is then applied on the resulting outputs ($y^{D_1}_{i}$ and $y^{D_2}_{i}$) using the UMAP method \cite{mcinnes2018umap} with the number of neighbors equal to 30 and a minimum distance of 0.25.
+This analysis shows whether two datasets, $D_1$ and $D_2$, are ID or OOD based on the overlaps observed in their UMAP distributions.
+If UMAP distributions of the datasets have considerable overlap, the samples from $D_1$ and $D_2$ are considered ID.
+Conversely, if the distributions are weakly overlapped, they are considered OOD.

-To mathematically measure the difference between the distributions of the two datasets, we use the approach presented in~\cite{pastore2019measuring}.
-After obtaining the lower dimensional representations of $D_1$ and $D_2$ following UMAP ($\hat{y}^{D_1}_{i}$ and $\hat{y}^{D_2}_{i}$), we estimate their Probability Density Function (PDF)s.
+To mathematically measure the overlap between the distributions of the two datasets, we adopt the method proposed in~\cite{pastore2019measuring}.
+After obtaining the lower-dimensional representations of $D_1$ and $D_2$ through UMAP ($\hat{y}^{D_1}_{i}$ and $\hat{y}^{D_2}_{i}$), we estimate their respective Probability Density Functions (PDFs).
 To quantify the degree of overlap between the two distributions, we calculate the overlapping index ($\eta$) using the following equation:

-This formula computes the area under the curve where the PDFs overlap.
-If $\eta$ is close to one, the datasets are considered to be from similar distributions.
-However, if $\eta$ is significantly lower than one, it suggests that the datasets are out-of-distribution with respect to each other.
+This formula calculates the area under the curve where the PDFs of the datasets overlap.
+A value of $\eta$ approaching $1$ indicates that the datasets are from similar distributions, whereas, if $\eta$ is significantly lower than $1$, it suggests that the datasets are OOD in relation to each other.